kumahq/kuma/docs/madr/decisions/009-tracing-policy.md

 support](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/observability/tracing).
 At the moment, Kuma supports Zipkin and Datadog.

+### Sampling in Envoy

+Envoy implements head-based sampling, meaning the originating service (called also `head` or `first`) is responsible for deciding if the request is traced or not.
+You can read about this in the [docs](https://github.com/envoyproxy/envoy/blame/a36b06a92634463f76689b5bb04338105527d5c7/docs/root/configuration/http/http_conn_man/headers.rst#L496):

+> When the Sampled flag is either not specified or set to 1,
+> the span will be reported to the tracing system.
+> Once Sampled is set to 0 or 1, the same value should be consistently sent downstream.

+This means that the `sampling` value in a service that is not the first one to receive traffic does not change the behaviour.
+This makes it somewhat unintuitive when targeting services lower down the chain.
+The easiest solution is just to set tracing on a `Mesh` level, but this limits the users' abilities.

 ## Decision Drivers

 - Replace existing policies with new policy matching compliant resources